navinlabcode/CNV_pipeline/README.md

         3. it can customize the CPU number.

-        4. it generates the new folder named metrics. you can get the summary metrics.

         5. it includes the heatmap figures for checking the CNV profile of all samples

         6. the orginal folder vb200&blvb200 have been changed to vbdir&blvb